 On behalf of the Race Directors, Volunteers, and Sponsors, welcome to the Annual San Diego 100 Mile Endurance Run (SD 100).
-The SD 100 was founded by Paul Schmidt in 2001 and then handed to Scotty Mills who handed it to us.
-We are proud of the history of the race and continue to strive to maintain the quality and vibe established by both of these great RD's.
+The SD 100 was founded by Paul Schmidt in 2001 and then handed to Scotty Mills who handed it to Angela Shartel and BJ Haeck and in 2024, Angela stepped down and Rich Morrison partnered up with BJ for this 2025 event.
+We are proud of the history of the race and continue to strive to maintain the quality and vibe established by all of these great RD's.

-Yes, this is 42 pages.
+Yes, this is 45 pages.
 However, everything you need to successfully complete the race is here.
 Feel free to skip the parts that don't pertain to you.
 That's what the scroll thingy on your mouse is for.
 But do take your time going through this Handbook.
 It will be obvious to us if you did not.
 To the extent you still have questions after reading this, by all means, please reach out to us via e-mail and let us know.
 We're happy to try to get you any information you want or need.

 We're committed to do our best to help prepare you to successfully run a tough and challenging 100 miles in the beauty of the San Diego east county mountains.
-We look forward to another great race in the east county mountains of San Diego.